ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/terminalIDE.md

 Tmux can be downloaded and installed from [here](https://github.com/tmux/tmux/wiki/Installing).
-A custom tmux (and nvim) environment with extensions can be installed by HPCC users by executing a single command (here `Install_Nvim-R_Tmux`) in their home account.
+A custom tmux (and nvim) environment with extensions can be installed by HPCC users with a single command (here `Install_Nvim-R_Tmux`).
 The same script also installs several useful Nvim plugins (see [below](https://hpcc.ucr.edu/manuals/hpc_cluster/terminalide/#nvim-introduction)).
 Alternatively, the install script can also be downloaded from